The ZWEITZEUGEN-concept

 Heart: personal access through life stories

-Head: Gain knowledge about the Nazi era, as well as historical and current anti-Semitism and racism
+Mind: Gain knowledge about the Nazi era, as well as historical and current anti-Semitism and discrimination

 Hand: Transfer to today, to one's own life and become active as a secondary witness